 Step 2: The Value

 Suppose your survey is 2 minutes long.
 You are sending it to 200 people.
 Which means in total you are consuming their 400 minutes.
 Hence, as a return gift do not miss to offer them incentives.
 If you are a service website, it can be free support hours, for eCommerce store: coupon codes, prepaid money or anything; which brings value to the table.
 You can share your final findings with them as well.

 Step 3: Sending the Survey

 Creating an effective survey is only half a struggle.
 The other major step is to identify the different segments and dividing them into the right groups.
 You can divide them based on their age, food preference, the device they use, etc. After that analyze the right time for sending that survey to these users.
 For instance, you should be sending customer satisfaction roughly after 15 days of the purchase.
 It will give you maximum responses with relevant data.
 Again, it’s not a set standard, it varies based on the industry you belong to.

 Once you get some reverts, send nudges to the remaining ones (to those who haven’t responded).
 You should send up to 2 follow-ups, ideally, to achieve the desired response rate.
 Shuffle the time/day, the medium of the survey to test if they respond.

 In the fewest possible words

-We all fall into that dilemma of what should be an adequate response rate.
-But the truth is that you just have to pay attention to small details while creating any survey.
-And you will always get the desired results.
+We fall into that dilemma of what should be an adequate response rate.
+But the truth is that you just have to pay attention to small details while creating any survey and you will always get the desired results.